swyxio/react-static-mdx/content/talks/pending.md

+## You Gotta Love JAMStack

+The JAMStack stands for JavaScript, APIs, and Markup, and at first glance it seems a truism - of course everyone uses that, right?
+What kind of stack is that?
+At its core, however, it describes a new architecture for web apps and sites that is at the confluence of multiple trends in serverless, JavaScript frameworks, static site generators, and Git-centric workflows.
+At the center of it all: The All-Powerful Frontend Developer!

+JAMStack, Serverless, Devops, Frontend

 ## Serverless GraphQL

 GraphQL is often synonymous with the return of Monolithic architecture.
 Does this mean the benefits of Serverless are irrelevant?
 In this talk we explore how Serverless and GraphQL work together, explore ways to stitch individual function schemas, and get hard numbers to fight performance concerns.